 It’s that time of year again!
 Men As Peacemakers is hosting their Celebration of Community Peacemakers in June!
 Last year, we branded the event by designing their poster, program, as well as other print and digital elements.
 Well, we’re back at it!
 We’ve been working with them to brand their event and help get folks get connected to their fundraiser.
 This year we chose a design that highlighted elements of community and gave the material a more welcoming feel.

-In addition to the branding, Terri and Jordon we’ll be the featured keynote speakers at the event!
+In addition to the branding, the owner of Blackbird Revlot, Terri Moses, will be the featured keynote speakers at the event!
 The team is looking forward to such and amazing opportunity to share Blackbird’s Vision!

 About the Celebration

 The beginnings of Men As Peacemakers’ (MAP) Community Peacemaker Celebration date back to the beginning of our organization.
 Our non-profit began offering awards and scholarships to community-nominated “peacemakers” – individuals and organizations in the greater Duluth area who exemplify the work of building peace and promoting non-violence.